 You’ll be able to connect your life to a CBD or gauge hose, depending on what you take under the water.
 There’s also a sheath with a locking mechanism that you can place somewhere on your person, and with a one hand release, you’ll be able to use it no matter the situation.
 Some have found the locking mechanism to be a little flimsy, so be sure to test it out before you get into the water.

-Priced at around $20 this is a super affordable knife that has served many loyal customers for years.
+This is a super affordable knife from a well known brand that has served many loyal divers for years.
 If you need something compact and easy to use, but with enough strength to cut through whatever you need, the Cressi Lima Knife is a nice little addition and one of the best spear dive knife options we’ve found.